bebbo-zz/vuebaseline/README.md

 - automated size adjustment when uploading thumb picture
 - download images
 - multi language
-- picture carousel
 - manual entry and remove from cart
 - resizing is right now making it much smaller but should keep it white and put the picture in the middle
+- tags for search

 # in the pipeline

-- tags for search
+- picture carousel improvements

 - printout receipt; https://www.npmjs.com/package/node-thermal-printer;
 https://reference.epson-biz.com/modules/ref_epos_sdk_js_en/index.php?content_id=1